Acne is seen as a problem for teens, but unfortunately pimples and zits don’t magically stop appearing once you become an adult.

 2. Myth or Truth: Washing your skin often is important in treating acne

-Myth: Washing and scrubbing your face too often and also too aggressively will actually irritate your skin more.
-This can increase redness, flakiness and cause more distress to your skin.
+Myth: Washing and scrubbing your face too often and also very harshly will actually irritate your skin more.
+This can increase redness, flakiness and cause more damage to your skin.
 It’s important to wash your face gently in the morning and at night.

 3. Myth or Truth: Acne mostly affects people with oily skin